tektechnologies/Instructor-Prep/201/class-08.md

 # There are two parts to writing good code

 1. **Have a good strategy.**
-2. **Write out the psuedo code.**
+2. **Write out the pseudo code.**

-- **This is known as algorithmic thinking.** This is hard, because it is the second week of course curriculm and you are not expected to be fully proficient.
+- **This is known as algorithmic thinking.** This is hard, because it is the second week of course curriculum and you are not expected to be fully proficient.

 - It takes practice to write out a good strategy, to code.